-Course Level Gen Ed Summative Assessments SLO # Outcome # (A student artifact: A specific assignment that could be submitted as evidence of a General Education competency) 1 2 Students will pass a quiz where they will demonstrate they understand the difference between primary and secondary resources.
-Students will show in their written assignments that they understand the difference between primary and secondary resources.
+Course Level SLO # Gen Ed Outcome # Summative Assessments (A student artifact: A specific assignment that could be submitted as 1 2 1) Students will pass a quiz where they will demonstrate they understand the difference between primary and secondary resources.
+(2) Students will show in their written assignments that they understand the difference between primary and secondary resources.
 2 3 (1) Students will demonstrate the ability to create and support a main idea through a written assignment.
 (2) Students will communicate awareness through directed class discussion.